- Terms of Service

 - 3.If the dispute is not resolved despite measures stipulated above, the Company and Subscriber may file a lawsuit, which will be brought to the competent court stated in the Civil Procedure Act.

-Supplementary Provisions ARTICLE 1.
-Enforcement Date The Terms and Conditions herein will become effective on January 3, 2018.
+ARTICLE 1.
+Enforcement Date The Terms and Conditions herein will become effective on August 01, 2018.